karthisankar21/nginx-loadbalancer-jenkins/README.md

    - Save and Build.

-3. Build the pipeline → You will be prompted to select a script to run:
+3. Build the pipeline → You will be prompted to select a command to run:

-   - start.sh → Start Nginx and backend containers
+   - start → Start Nginx and backend containers

-   - test.sh → Verify load balancing setup
+   - test → Verify load balancing setup

-   - clean.sh → Stop and clean up containers
+   - clean → Stop and clean up containers

 ---

 ✅ Usage

- - To start the load balancer: choose start.sh in Jenkins.
+ - To start the load balancer: choose start cmd in Jenkins.

- - To test the setup: choose test.sh.
+ - To test the setup: choose test cmd.

- - To clean up containers: choose clean.sh.
+ - To clean up containers: choose clean cmd.

 ---